 That being said, it’s not always a fun experience.
 One bachelor party or crying baby on your plane and you’re almost guaranteed not to sleep.

 I’ve come to actually really enjoy flying red-eye (crazy, I know) and I think it’s because through my experience on these flights, I’ve developed habits that work for me.

 Here’s what to pack and what to do to prep for your late night travels.

-Packing the goods.
+Packing the Goods

-I bring a sleep mask as well in case the seats around me have bright screens or my fellow travelers like the windows open.
+I bring a sleeping mask as well in case the seats around me have bright screens or my fellow travelers like the windows open.
 Some airlines will provide masks for you, so you can check that beforehand if you don’t want an extra item in your bag.

 Next up is a good book.
 I like bringing a book for red-eye flight, though I’m not generally reading them on the plane.
 I like reading at the gate before my flight to help me start getting drowsy and if I just can’t sleep on the plane I have an activity to stay occupied and prep me for more sleep.

 Remember your travel toiletries on the plane with you so you can brush your teeth when you wake up, wash your face before you take off, or keep your skin moisturized mid-flight.
 Even easier if they’re liquid-free!